zamiur/RSAT_Installer/README.md

 pkgmgr /n:Windows6.2-KB2693643-x86.XML

-The porgram pkgmgr will install the package from reading the XML \ExtractedFiles\Windows8\x86.
+The prorgram pkgmgr will install the package from reading the XML \ExtractedFiles\Windows8\x86.

 Changelog
 ----